USS Harder (SS-257): Fifth war patrol: Philippine mission

 Even greater successes lay ahead.
 Having sunk one destroyer, Harder joined the all-out hunt against Japanese destroyers, once considered the most dangerous of foes.
 Assigned the area around the Japanese fleet anchorage at Tawi-Tawi, Harder departed Fremantle on 26 May 1944 with and headed for the Celebes Sea.

-On 6 June Harder entered the heavily patrolled Sibutu Passage between Tawi-Tawi and North Borneo and encountered a convoy of three tankers and two destroyers.
-She gave chase on the surface but was illuminated by the moon.
+On 6 June, Harder entered the heavily patrolled Sibutu Passage between Tawi-Tawi and North Borneo and encountered a convoy of three tankers and two destroyers.
+She gave chase on the surface, but was illuminated by the moon.
 As one of the destroyers turned to attack, Harder submerged, turned her stern to the charging destroyer, and fired three torpedoes at a range of 1100 yd.
 Two struck and exploded; the destroyer sank within five minutes.
-After attacking the second escort without success, Harder was held down by a depth charge attack while the convoy escaped.
+After attacking the second escort without success, Harder was held down by a depth charge attack, while the convoy escaped.

-Early the next morning an enemy plane spotted Harder.
+Early the next morning, an enemy plane spotted Harder.
 The submarine soon sighted another destroyer searching the area for her.
 As before, Harder took the initiative as the enemy closed the range.
-The sub fired three torpedoes at short range, and two of them struck amidships, one detonating the ship's magazine with a tremendous explosion. sank a minute later.
-Following the inevitable depth charge attack, Harder transited the Sibutu Passage after dark and steamed to the northeast coast of Borneo.
-There on the night of 8 June, she picked up six Australian coastwatchers, and early next day she headed once more for the Sibutu Passage.
+The boat fired three torpedoes at short range, and two of them struck amidships, one detonating the ship's magazine with a tremendous explosion. sank a minute later.
+Following the inevitable depth-charge attack, Harder transited the Sibutu Passage after dark and steamed to the northeast coast of Borneo.
+There on the night of 8 June, she picked up six Australian coastwatchers, and early next day, she headed once more for the Sibutu Passage.